 OBJECTIVES AND PURPOSES

 The objectives of this Corporation shall be as set forth in the original Articles of Incorporation filed with the Secretary of State of the State of California on June 20, 1960.

 CERTIFICATE OF SECRETARY

-I, the undersigned, certify that I am the presently elected and acting Secretary of the CALIFORNIA CONFERENCE OF ARSON INVESTIGATORS, a California Mutual Benefit Corporation, and the above Bylaws, consisting of ______pages, are the Bylaws of this Corporation as adopted at a Meeting of the Board of Directors held on , _______________20___, in the City of ____________________________
+I, the undersigned, certify that I am the presently appointed and acting Secretary of the CALIFORNIA CONFERENCE OF ARSON INVESTIGATORS, a California Mutual Benefit Corporation, and the above revised Bylaws, consisting of 14 pages, are the Bylaws of this Corporation as adopted at a Meeting of the General Membership held on the 30th day of March 2015, in the City of San Luis Obispo, California.

 Copyright© 2010.
 California Conference of Arson Investigators.
 SiteAdmin.
 Web Design by Todd Lando